Are Artificial Sweeteners Safe for Pregnant Women?

 - It may also cause gas problems and bowel problems in some people.

-while you may be tempted to substitute sugar in everything with an artificial sweetener, here are some precautionsyou must exercise while using artificial sweeteners.
+If you wish to substitute sugar with an artificial sweetener, here are some precautions you must exercise while doing so.

 - Always consume artificial sweeteners in moderation.
-Too much of it may cause health issues or affect the foetus.
+Too much of it may cause health issues and/or affect the health of the foetus.